 An applicant for Affiliate Membership should usually:

-- Have made a significant contribution to the knowledge and practice of insolvency.
+- Have made a contribution to the knowledge and practice of insolvency.

 Your Experience and Qualifications

-Your sponsors should provide a letter addressed to the President of the IPA (not “to whom it may concern”) setting out:
+Your sponsor should provide a letter addressed to the President of the IPA (not “to whom it may concern”) setting out:

 - his/her full name, address, telephone and e-mail;

 - his/her job title/position and any qualifications, honours and decorations;